 Euphrasia officinalis: This remedy works best on colds or allergies that mostly affect the eyes.
 Symptoms include thick, yellowish discharge from the eyes and burning pains in the eyes that worsen in bright light.
 The nose runs copiously during the day, but is stuffed up at night.
 Coughing is caused by irritation in the larynx and produces phlegm.

 Pulsatilla nigricans: This remedy is indicated when mucus discharges are profuse, bland, thick, and yellowish-green.
 The patient may have a dry cough in the evening that worsens lying down.
 If the cold is accompanied by an ear infection, it will worsen at night and produce yellowish-green discharge.
 The eyes can have yellowish-green, thick discharge as well.

-Be prepared- protect yourself and loved ones this winter by having these products on hand to prevent or shorten the duration of cold and flu season.
+Be prepared- Consult with your physician and protect yourself and loved ones by having these products on hand to prevent or shorten the duration of cold and flu season.